Smart Money (1986 film): Plot

 But first, they will need to find a way to get access to McNiece's computer system.
-With Eddie playing the part of a magazine interviewer, she meets McNeice and tries to obtain information about C.H.A.P.S.
+With Eddie playing the part of a magazine interviewer, she meets McNeice and tries to obtain information about CHAPS.
 Meanwhile, Freak is thrown out of his house by his parents who disapprove of his activities and sell all his computer equipment.
 Freak needs this equipment to work, so he takes a job at a security software expo.
 He is paid to show his computer hacking skills to the attendees in order that they purchase security software.
-In reality, Freak is using the system to access C.H.A.P.S.
+In reality, Freak is using the system to access CHAPS.

 Eddie's relationship with Leon becomes closer, but Leon feels jealous as Eddie's pretend relationship with McNiece also becomes closer.
 In a twist, Eddie learns that McNiece knows about the gang, and he whispers to her that he is "just like them...
 I'm just a lot better at it."
 Eddie and McNiece make love, and Freak manages to install his software onto McNeice's computer, whilst McNiece is distracted by having his nob out.

 Freak manages to sneak his malicious code into a "fisheries game" while McNiece and Eddie are at it like rabbits.
 The game's payload should be triggered if someone plays the game, and Freak and Leon are nervous, hoping this will work.

 Eddie arrives home, after her night of romance, but Leon is visibly upset by this turn of events.
 Eddie explains that she had no choice but to distract McNiece with sex, but does not make Leon aware that McNeice knows what they are up to.
 The important thing for Leon and Eddie is that the software did upload, and all they have to do is hope that someone triggers it.

 The evening of romance and computer talk alters the dynamic of all concerned.
 Leon is now jealous of McNiece and Eddie's relationship.
 Eddie knows that McNeice is aware of the gang, and he could presumably stop them at any time, yet he has not done so.